friedger/info_tokens/docs/README.md

 This wiki, the **ThreeFold Tokens Wiki** brings together all information about the ThreeFold Token, abbreviated TFT.

-You are invited to contribute to this wiki by directly editing the sources files or by creating a issue with feedback or a change request on the [info_tokens GitHub repository](https://github.com/threefoldfoundation/info_tokens/blob/master/docs/README.md).
+You are invited to contribute to this wiki by directly editing the sources files or by creating an issue with feedback or a change request on the [info_tokens GitHub repository](https://github.com/threefoldfoundation/info_tokens/blob/master/docs/README.md).

-Next to this wiki, we have three additional Wiki that you might want to checkout:
+Beside this wiki, we have three additional Wiki that you might want to check out:

 - [ThreeFold Foundation Wiki](https://wiki.foundation.grid.tf/#/)
 - [ThreeFold Grid Wiki](https://wiki.grid.tf/#/)